 The mountain plant collection consists of three core areas: The Alpinum, the Alpine House and – as an outstation – the Alpine Garden on the Schachen.
 The fourth important segment is the Alpine Cultivation, which supplies the other three areas with offspring.
 Altogether, these departments enable the culture of an enormous variety of plant species with very different requirements.
 This makes the Munich Alpine Collection one of the most species-rich in Central Europe.

 The Alpine Collection aims to inspire visitors to appreciate the beauty of the alpine flora and to build a deeper understanding of these unique natural habitats.
 In addition to its educational mission, the collection also serves research purposes and species conservation projects.
-For some mountain and foothill species threatened with extinction, the Munich Botanical Garden is in charge of securing cultures.
+For some mountain and foothill species threatened with extinction, the Munich Botanical Garden is in charge of ex-situ cultures.